 If you have the option to choose, always get a pot with good drainage or drill one yourself.
 However, if you are growing succulents indoors and want to use pots without drainage holes and not worry about water coming out the bottom of the pot, a few tricks can help you minimize the risk of killing your plants.

 The Root of the Problem

 For succulents to stay healthy, their roots need air.
-Overwatering causes a number of diseases, and without taking steps to prevent wet roots, your plants may succumb.
+Overwatering causes many diseases, and without taking steps to prevent wet roots, your plants may succumb.

 Scab is a disease caused by excess water.
-Symptoms include corky brown scabs appearing on the stems of the succulent.
+Symptoms include corky brown scabs appearing on the stems of the succulents.
 Some cacti are especially susceptible to scab.
-Decrease watering and increase light to fight scab.
+Therefore, decrease watering and increase light to fight scab.

 Stem and root rot can kill overwatered succulents.
 Various soil fungi multiply in the presence of excess water.
-The plant wilt and a brown or black ring appear at the stem's base, above the soil.
+The plant wilt and a brown or black ring appears above the soil at the stem base.
 If only the roots show disease, cut away rotted roots with a sharp knife and repot the plant in sterile soil.
-Wipe the blade between cuts with a cloth soaked in rubbing alcohol to help prevent spreading the fungi.
+Wipe the blade between cuts with a cloth soaked in rubbing alcohol to help prevent the spreading of the fungi.

 Working With Containers That Do Not Drain